Handling Simple and Complex Estate Administration

 At Makofsky Law Group, P.C., our estate and elder law attorneys will help you make the estate administration process as efficient, simple and hassle-free as possible.
 We have handled estate administration on Long Island and the New York metropolitan area since 1991.

 Estate Administration of Wills and Trusts in New York

 Both wills and trusts require estate administration.
 An executor handles this job when there is a will and a trustee acts on behalf of a trust.
 We work closely with the executor and trustee to administer the estate or trust.

 - Locating, gathering and liquidating assets: All of the decedent’s assets are collected into estate assets.
 A valid death certificate and letters testamentary (proof of the executor’s authority to act on behalf of the estate) will be necessary to change title of the assets from the decedent to the estate.

 - Notifying creditors and paying debts: All known creditors are notified of the administration of the decedent’s estate.
-Additional publications and notification requirements must be met to provide opportunity for unknown creditors to make claims against the estate.
-Any claim against the estate must be made within seven months of the end of probate (when the executor is given authority to commence with estate administration).
+Additional publications and notification requirements may be required to provide an opportunity for unknown creditors to make claims against the estate.
+Any claim against the estate must be made within seven months from the issuance of Letters Testamentary (when the executor is given authority from the court to commence the estate administration process).
 The executor is responsible for reviewing claims and paying legitimate debts.
 Acting in the interests of the estate, the executor may need to dispute certain creditor claims in estate litigation.

 - Paying estate taxes and preparing estate tax returns: The final income tax return of the decedent is filed and applicable taxes are paid.
 If the value of the estate exceeds a certain amount, state or federal estate tax returns may also be required.